xdmushui/partner-center-sdk/develop/retrieve-validation-status.md

 * NotAllowed
 * Unknown

-Customer's transactions won't be blocked with the following conditions:
+Customer's transactions won't be blocked when they meet the following conditions:
-* An Allowed status
+* Customer has an Allowed status
 * Customer doesn't have account status